jaytimm/wnomadds/README.md

 ### Extracting cutting line angles

-Cutting line angles can be useful in identifying legislation that ....
+Cutting line angles can be extracted from a `nomObj` object using `wnomadds::get_angles()`.
+Output is a simple data frame.

 ``` r
 angles <- wnomadds::wnom_adds_get_angles(resultd2)